With crispy bits of golden brown fried garlic and a smoky sweet sauce, spicy garlic shrimp are zesty and amazingly good and ready in 20 minutes!

 This meal can be prepared in less than a half hour.
 You’ll need a good-sized skillet and that’s about it.
 Keep reading for Make Ahead Tips.

-Look for the complete recipe with measurements and directions at the end of the post.
+Look for the complete recipe with measurements, instructions, and nutrition information near the end of the post.

 - Shrimp: Use raw shrimp, deveined and peeled with tails off.
 Frozen shrimp is fine and thaws out quickly under running water.